t0nylombardi/blog/src/content/blog/all-you-need-is-love.md

 tags: [ruby]
 ---

-My now wife aded me to make some vows for our wedding.
-I thought I would merge the two loves together and wrote this little code poem.
-The original was written in PHP.
+My now wife asked me to make some vows for our wedding.
+I thought I would merge the my two loves together and wrote this little code poem.
+The original was written in PHP(yuk!).

 ```ruby
 #all you need is love